-I noticed that most departments in an organization we’re adopting technology in a really big way and automating their processes.
+Sure, Paras.
+Just a quick overview.
+With about 20 years of corporate experience and managing large cross border talent initiators in the domains of strategic workforce planning, running talent acquisition, employee engagement, and employer branding, I noticed that most departments in an organization were adopting technology in a really big way and automating their processes.
 But sadly, in a lot of organizations, the HR functions still remain very transaction-oriented.
 They don't have a seat in the decision-making table and they're not adopting a digital mindset, not automating their processes as much as they should be.

-That was actually the trigger about a couple of years back when I decided to set up HRTech.SG, which is, as you mentioned is a boutique market development and Analyst firm, and we focus on accelerating the adoption of HR Technology or HR Tech by enterprise HR teams.
+That was actually the trigger about a couple of years back when I decided to set up hrtech.sg, which is, as you mentioned, a boutique market development and analyst firm, and we focus on accelerating the adoption of HR Technology or HR Tech by enterprise HR teams.

-Now, I've been very closely associated with the HR aspose of Human Resource professionals in Singapore.
-One of our key focus areas is to constantly look at newer ways and avenues of accelerating the adoption of this digital mindset by HR teams and that’s why HRTech.SG worked Adrian 10 and for the second year in a row we are the co-creators of the Singapore HRTech Market Math, which provides an overview of 160 plus solution providers across eight human resource domains.
+Now, I've been very closely associated with the HR tech task force of the Institute of Human Resource professionals in Singapore.
+One of our key focus areas is to constantly look at newer ways and avenues of accelerating the adoption of this digital mindset by HR teams and that’s why hrtech.sg worked with Adrian Tan and for the second year in a row, we are the co-creators of the Singapore hrtech Market Map, which provides an overview of 160 plus solution providers across eight human resource domains.

-On the HRTech.SG platform, we're very happy that in less than a year we have onboarded over 85 niche HRTech solution providers and any HR professional or practitioner, when they come out to the marketplace, they would be able to identify a solution that best needs clear requirements.
+On the hrtech.sg platform, we're very happy that in less than a year we have onboarded over 85 niche HR tech solution providers and any HR professional or practitioner, when they come out to the marketplace, they would be able to identify a solution that best meets their requirements.